metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 Introduction
 ------------

-This document provides a recommended workflow aimed at helping plugin authors write their first metagraph plugin.
+This document provides a recommended workflow aimed at helping plugin authors write their first Metagraph plugin.

 Write The Plugin
 ----------------